 Best for: Instantly replacing that “end of summer sadness” feeling.

-Loro Piana Cashmere Trench: Best camel trench coat
+Alo Yoga: Best camel trench coat

-Cuyana Classic Trench: Best navy trench coat for women
+A.P.C: Best navy trench coat for women

-Gucci: Best oversized trench coat
+Bottega Veneta: Best oversized trench coat for women

 Lark & Ro: Best fitted trench coat for women

 And the Women’s Lightweight Trench Coat is a great example of just that.
 A lightweight material that still promises to keep you warm, this fitted style is a polished essential that’s flattering and fashionable.
-A closureless finish means this is a trench more suited to warmer evening when you want to be on the safe side, but its lightweight fabric means it’s easily layered for the colder months.
+A closureless finish means this is a trench more suited to warmer evenings when you want to be on the safe side, but its lightweight fabric means it’s easily layered for the colder months.

-Best for: Making water resistance glamourous.
+Best for: Making water resistance glamorous.

-Cuyana Silk Trench: Best silk trench for women
+Saint Laurent: Best silk trench for women

 Amazon Essentials: Best budget trench coat for women

 Style doesn’t have to come at a high cost, as Amazon proves with the arrival of its Amazon Essentials Women’s Water-Resistant Trench Coat.
-Crafted from water-repellant cotton-blend fabric, it’ll keep you looking dry and fashionable long after the rain stops.
+Crafted from a water-repellant cotton-blend fabric, it’ll keep you looking dry and fashionable long after the rain stops.
 A perfectly executed basic trench, it has a slightly relaxed fit and cuts just above the knee.
 The flattering cut of this trench makes it an ideal option for any woman.

 Best for: A hard-working piece that won’t take too much of your hard-earned money.

-Gabriela Hearst: Most expensive women’s trench coat
+Chloe: Most expensive women’s trench coat

 Style guide to women’s trench coats

-It’s hard to go wrong with a trench coat and their versatility means they suit nearly everyone.
+It’s hard to go wrong with a trench coat, and their versatility means they suit nearly everyone.
 Still, there are a few things to keep in mind before purchasing your next one.

-Cotton, leather, wool, silk or something else?
+Cotton, leather, wool, silk, or something else?
 A cotton trench coat will offer a more lightweight solution than a wool option.
-A leather trench might look endlessly cool but might not be suitable to warmer occasions.
+A leather trench might look endlessly cool but might not be suitable for warmer occasions.
 Silk trenches are more premium and will feel softer on the skin and so might be best for those with especially sensitive skin.
 If your focus is on water resistance, look for a trench made of or featuring gabardine, which is the secret weapon to keeping you dry.

-From the mid thigh to the full length, you’ll find trench coats in almost every length.
+From the mid-thigh to the full length, you’ll find trench coats in almost every length.
 A longer trench will obviously keep you warmer and can be easier to pair with the rest of your wardrobe.
 Opt for a shorter style on warmer occasions when you’re not as worried about your legs being exposed to the wind or rain.